 A powerful battery helps you click more photos and record videos for an extended period.
 In this regard, you can consider the Nikon D750 can let you take up to 1230 shots with a full charge.
 So, you can cover a wedding program or any other significant event if you have this device.

-In contrast, the Nikon Z6 can only provide up to 310 shots which is less than 920 shops compared to Nikon D750.
+In contrast, the Nikon Z6 can only provide up to 310 shots, less than 920 shots compared to Nikon D750.
 Therefore, if you want a camera that will help you to capture more pictures with a full charge, you can consider the Nikon D750.

 On the other hand, the Nikon D750 has a 100 – 12,800 auto ISO range that you can upgrade up to 51,200, giving you better images.